 Emphasize to students that both the fill and the stroke of a shape can be smoothly animated.
+You can even animate changes in variable width strokes.
 Also, point out that because shape tweening only applies to shapes, you can't use groups, symbol instances, or bitmap images.

-Students should be familiar with the basic workflow: Create a shape in the initial keyframe, insert a new keyframe further down the Timeline, change the shape in the newly created keyframe, then apply a shape tween between the two keyframes.
+Students should be familiar with the basic workflow: Create a shape in the initial keyframe, insert a new keyframe further down the Timeline, change the shape in the newly-created keyframe, then apply a shape tween between the two keyframes.
 Create a broken shape tween by clearing the last keyframe, and help them recognize the broken shape tween.
 Identify ways to fix the tween.